Radio

 pic-2-2-dd11d6dbd5c05b6e8b1a51d3379c54ca929988ce-s800-c85.jpg

-Transgender Killings Spur Calls For Police Reform
+Trans Killings Spur Calls For Police Reform

 Four trans shootings and six stories later, NPR runs Lindsey’s feature on the issue.
 At the same time, the Jacksonville Sheriff’s Office is changing its policies.